ZeusWPI/OBUS/README.md

 These two roles can communicate with each other.
 To successfully defuse the bomb, they must communicate efficiently and clearly.
 If a mistake is made, the team gets a strike.
 If they get too many strikes or the timer runs out, the bomb explodes.

+## Common wiring between all modules

+- CAN-H: red on JST 3 pin connectors, purple on CAN wire
+- CAN-L: white on JST 3 pin connectors, brown on CAN wire
+- +12V: red on 2 pin JST connector and power wire
+- ground: black on 2 pin JST connector, no color on power wire